· marketing · 7 min read

 • Confirm crawlability and indexing

-• Optimize content: keywords, titles, headings, internal links
+• Optimize content - keywords, titles, headings, internal links

 • Improve page speed & Core Web Vitals